 QUESTION: In that case, is it advisable to amend the Japanese claims when requesting examination to parallel the issued foreign claim?
 Or should the applicant wait until the Examiner has issued the first Office Action before amending the claims?

 We believe that the applicant should wait till the first official action before amending the claims.
-However, it is quite conceivable that restricted claims would lead to quick issuance of a patent or to a stronger patent in view of a possible Invalidation Trial against the patent after grant, particularly when the prior art references cited in the foreign application are very close references.
+However, it is quite conceivable that restricted claims would lead to quick issuance of a patent or to a stronger patent in view of a possible Invalidation Trial against the patent after grant, particularly when the prior art references cited in the foreign application are strong.

 How is the new matter determined?

-According to the Examination Guidelines, “matters which are originally disclosed in the specification and the like” includes not only “matters which are disclosed in the specification and the like originally” but also “matters which are unambiguously derivable from the matters originally disclosed in the specification and the like”.
-Here, “the matters which are unambiguously derivable from the matters originally disclosed in the specification and the like” indicate matters which can be recognized by a person skilled in the art without description in the specification and the like originally attached to the request that the matters are clearly derived from matters disclosed in specification and the like in view of technical knowledge available to public at the time of filing the request and considered to be nothing less than disclosed in the specification and the like.
+According to the Examination Guidelines, “matters which are originally disclosed in the specification and the like” includes not only “matters which are originally disclosed in the specification and the like” but also “matters which are unambiguously derivable from the matters originally disclosed in the specification and the like”.
+Here, “the matters which are unambiguously derivable from the matters originally disclosed in the specification and the like” indicate matters which can be recognized by a person skilled in the art as the matters disclosed in specification and the like in view of technical knowledge available to public at the time of filing the request and considered to be nothing less than disclosed in the specification and the like.

 Can amendments be challenged by third parties?
 How and when?